 All discount details verified against official Disney World offer pages, April 2026.
 Links above go directly to disneyworld.disney.go.com.

-Rent Disney Vacation Club points from an owner.
+The cheapest way to stay at a Deluxe Disney resort is renting DVC points from an owner.
 DVC owners purchase points that can be used at 17 Deluxe resort villas.
-When they have unused points, they rent them at $18 to $23 per point, which is 40 to 50% less than Disney rack rates for the same rooms.
+When they have unused points, they rent them at $18 to $23 per point.
+That is 40 to 50% less than Disney rack rates for the same rooms.

 Disclosure: Sleep Around Points™ is a DVC rental marketplace (7% renter fee, 4% owner fee).
 All other content in this guide is editorially independent.